• Skip to primary navigation

 Ultimately, your choice depends on personal preference & the dish you're creating.

-Knowing the difference between demi glace and gravy can help you make the best decision & elevate your meals.
+Knowing the difference between demi glace and gravy can help you make the best decision & improve your meals.

 Preparation Method